Conformally covariant boundary correlation functions with a quantum group

-We refer to the above mappings $\sF^{(x_{0})}$ as ``the spin chain~-~Coulomb gas correspondence'', since they map the state spaces $\bigotimes_{i=1}^{n}\Wd_{d_{i}}$ of finite quantum spin chains to spaces of screened correlation functions in the Coulomb gas formalism of conformal field theory.
-Such screened correlation functions have been studied since \cite{DF-multipoint_correlation_functions}.
+where $C$ is a phase factor and the integrations are over a family $\SurfFW$ of non-intersecting loops based at the anchor point $x_0$.
+The function depends on the vector through the topology of the integration surface~$\SurfFW$, as well as the phase factor $C$.
+The family $\SurfFW$ of non-intersecting loops is schematically illustrated in Figure~\ref{fig: intro non-intersecting loops}.

-The content of our main theorem of this article --- stated informally below --- is that under the spin chain~-~Coulomb gas correspondence, natural representation theoretical properties of the vectors ensure desired properties of the functions. \begin{thm*}[Theorems \ref{thm: SCCG correspondence non-hwv} and \ref{thm: SCCG correspondence hwv} in Section \ref{sec: FW correspondence}] For the mappings $v\mapsto\sF^{(x_{0})}[v]$ defined in Section \ref{sub: definition of the correspondence}, the properties of the vector $v\in\bigotimes_{i=1}^{n}\Wd_{d_{i}}$ ensure properties of the function $\sF^{(x_{0})}[v]$ as follows: \begin{description} \item [{(PDE)}] If $v$ is a highest weight vector, then the function $\sF[v]\colon\chamber_{n}\to\bC$ satisfies $n$ linear homogeneous partial differential equations of orders given by the dimensions $d_{1},\ldots,d_{n}$ of the factors of the tensor product. {}
+We refer to the mappings $\sF^{(x_{0})}$ as ``the spin chain~- Coulomb gas correspondence'', since they map the state spaces $\bigotimes_{i=1}^{n}\Wd_{d_{i}}$ of finite quantum spin chains to spaces of screened correlation functions in the Coulomb gas formalism of conformal field theory.
+Such integral form correlation functions of CFT have been studied since \cite{DF-multipoint_correlation_functions}.